mythril-forge/vanilla-spells/spells/level-2/pyrotechnics.md

 ### Fireworks
 The target explodes with a dazzling display of colors.
-Each creature within 10 feet of the target must succeed on a Constitution saving throw or become **blinded** until the end of your next turn.
+Each creature within 10 feet of the target must succeed on a Constitution Saving Throw or become **blinded** until the end of your next turn.

 ### Smoke
 Thick black smoke spreads out from the target in a 20-foot radius, moving around corners.